brevzin/cpp_proposals/2996_reflection/reflection.md

 However, we've run into a conflict.
 The standard library type traits are all *type* traits - they only accept types.
 As such, their names are simply things like `std::is_pointer`, `std::is_const`, `std::is_lvalue_reference`, and so forth.
-Renaming it to `std::is_pointer_type`, for instance, would be a waste of characters since there's nothing else the argument could be save for a type.
+Renaming it to `std::type_is_pointer`, for instance, would be a waste of characters since there's nothing else the argument could be save for a type.
 But this is no longer the case.
 Consider `std::meta::is_function(e)`, which is currently actually specified twice in our wording having two different meanings: